 To save the current session click on the Save Session icon or on Save Session in the File menu.
-Selecting the Save As icon or Save Session As in the File menu displays a file selection dialog.
+Selecting Save Session As in the File menu displays a file selection dialog and allows you to save the current session using a different name.